 Think about any supporting documentation you can get that can help your case.
 To prepare your case effectively, you need to back up what you are saying with evidence.
 The types of evidence often required for an EC claim to be successful can be found at the following link.

 For example, a doctor’s letter must confirm the illness but more importantly it must confirm the impact that this illness has had on your ability to meet the deadlines.

 The evidence must also cover the date(s) in question.

-*As a result, I only slept an average of 2 hours per night in the weeks before my assignment was due.
+*As a result, I only sleep 2 hours per night in the weeks before my assignment is due